jsakamoto/EntityFrameworkCore.IndexAttribute/README.md

 EF Core version | This package version
 ----------------|-------------------------
-v.3.1           | v.3.1
+v.3.1, v.5.0 Prev1  | v.3.1, v.3.2
 v.3.0           | v.3.0, v.3.1
 v.2.0, 2.1, 2.2 | v.2.0.x

-If you use SQL Server and "IsCLustered=true" feature, you need to add [`Toolbelt.EntityFrameworkCore.IndexAttribute.SqlServer`](https://www.nuget.org/packages/Toolbelt.EntityFrameworkCore.IndexAttribute.SqlServer/) package, instead.
+If you want to use `IsClustered=true` and/or `Includes` index features on a SQL Server, you have to add [`Toolbelt.EntityFrameworkCore.IndexAttribute.SqlServer`](https://www.nuget.org/packages/Toolbelt.EntityFrameworkCore.IndexAttribute.SqlServer/) package to your project, instead.

 ```shell
 > dotnet add package Toolbelt.EntityFrameworkCore.IndexAttribute.SqlServer